Shirley Tolentino: Awards and honors

-Tolentino received an honorary degree from CSE in 1980.
+Tolentino received an honorary degree from College of St. Elizabeth in 1980.
 In 1981, she received the Whitney Young Award from the Hudson County Urban League.

-The intersection where the Hudson County Courthouse is situated was named in her honor in March 2012.
+The intersection where the Hudson County Administration Building is situated was named in her honor in March 2012.

-In 2014, a new postal facility at the HUB on MLK Drive in Jersey was designated the Shirley A. Tolentino Post Office Building in her honor.
+In 2014, a new postal facility on MLK Drive in Jackson Hill, Jersey City was designated the Shirley A. Tolentino Post Office Building in her honor.